basarat/typescript-react/02 stateless/README.md

 );
 ```

-* Ofcourse you can easily move out this inline prop type into an appropriately named prop if you want to.
+* Ofcourse, if you want, you can easily move out this inline prop type definition, into an appropriately named type.

 ```js
 import * as React from 'react';